 All schools are eligible to apply for the First Access grant provided that the class for which it is being claimed has not previously participated in the First Access programme.

-- If the school does not have a teacher in mind, they can contact the Hub Manager, Tanya Moore at firstname.lastname@example.org for a list of local teachers and organisations who may be able to deliver or refer to the list on Cornwall Council website - Cornwall Council website.
+- Identify a teacher.
+If the school does not have a teacher to deliver the sessions in mind, they can contact the Hub Manager, Tanya Moore at email@example.com for a list of local teachers and organisations who may be able to deliver or refer to the list on Cornwall Council website - Cornwall Council website.

-- School provides own instruments or arranges to hire from the CMEH Instrument service - Whole class set of instruments - Prices and Hire Form 2017-18
+- Arrange instruments.
+School provides own instruments or arranges to hire from the CMEH Instrument service - Whole class set of instruments - Prices and Hire Form 2017-18

-- Provider undertakes initial planning meeting using the Planning Meeting Discussion form to structure conversation and capture feedback and helps school to create their School Music Plan (School Music Plan template available - Primary or Secondary)
+- School writes their School Music Plan (School Music Plan template available - Primary or Secondary)

-- Provider delivers 10 whole class instrumental sessions (45 minutes each) on the same instrument.
-As development of the classroom teacher's skills is a key element of the programme, the classroom teacher must participate in all sessions.
-Schools will be unable to claim the grant if the teacher does not participate.
+- The classroom teacher must participate in all sessions.
+Schools will be unable to claim the grant if the teacher does not participate as teacher CPD is a key element of the programme.

-- The school must pay the provider directly and then invoice the Hub to draw down the grant.
+- School pays the lesson deliverer directly.
 The Hub will reimburse the school for the cost of the sessions up to the value of £33.75 per session (for 12 sessions provided all sessions delivered, including meetings) once all documents are received in the Hub office.

-- School sends supporting documentation and invoice to Hub office to draw down their grant– documentation that we require is the School Music Plan, Sessions Register and Review Meeting Notes.
+- School sends supporting documentation and an invoice to Hub office to draw down grant– documentation that we require is the School Music Plan, Sessions Register and Review Meeting Notes.

 - Please note that we are unable to pay schools' invoices until all documentation has been received in the Hub office, either by email or post.

 - More detail about this process can be found in this document - First Access Grant - information for schools